 - What's new IN TEDx Eixample

-Business, brands and people offer very different levels of confidence in the market.
+Companies, brands and people offer very different levels of confidence in the market.
 Both companies and brands respond to the idea of "imagined realities" according to Yuval Noah Harari, professor of history at the University of Jerusalem.

 If trust is passed on from person to person, we should also keep in mind that not all professionals convey confidence with the same intensity.

-The opportunity providing this framework is double.
+The Opportunity providing this framework is double.
 On the one hand, improving the role as spokespersons for company executives.
 On the other, put commercials and technical experts more in direct contact with consumers.

 What is the Digital Selling Index?

 As the writer says Tom Peters (who coined more than 20 years the term "Personal Branding"), we all sell, All the time.
-And I would add: and anywhere.
+And I add: and anywhere.